SimonaPentangelo/hpcproject/README.md

 Once the executions are completed for each configuration, it stores the execution times, to calculate mean, variance and median.
 It also takes care of analyzing and storing the values of the perf tool, which is a profiling tool for numa architectures.

-To reproduce the execution, one must simply launch the python file by entering the path to the label propagation code in this code section (replace benchmark_opt_6 with your program):
+To reproduce the execution, one must simply launch the python file by entering the path to the label propagation code in this code section (in our case benchmark_opt_3 for the original code, benchmark_opt_5 for the benchmarks without partitioning and then benchmark_opt_6 for the benchmarks with partitioning):

  ```
+ program = './benchmark_opt_3' #when testing the original code
+ program = './benchmark_opt_5' #when testing only modifying the pragmas
- program = ['perf', 'stat', '-e', 'node-loads', '-e', 'node-stores', '-e', 'node-loads-misses', '-e', 'node-stores-misses', '-o', output_perf, '--append', './benchmark_opt_6', input_file]
+ program = ['perf', 'stat', '-e', 'node-loads', '-e', 'node-stores', '-e', 'node-loads-misses', '-e', 'node-stores-misses', '-o', output_perf, '--append', './benchmark_opt_6', input_file] #with partitioning
  ```

- To run it you need to go to the following path:
+ To run the Python script you need to copy it to the following path:
  ```
  /home/hpc2/Hpc-LabelPropagation-Project/LabelPropagation-C++/build/bin
  ```